 Business Associates.
 We may contract with one or more third parties (our business associates) in the course of our business operations.
 We may disclose your health information to our business associates so that they can perform the job we have asked them to do.
 We require that our business associates sign a business associate agreement and agree to safeguard the privacy and security of your health information.

-Examples of disclosures that require your authorization are:
+Examples of uses and disclosures that require your authorization are:

 Clinical Trials and Other Research Activities.
-While we may use or disclose your health information for certain research activities (explained above), there are other activities which may require your authorization.
-When your specific treatment is part of a research study, we may disclose your health information to researchers only after you have signed a written informed consent to participate in the research study and a written authorization to use and disclose your health information for research purposes.
+While we may use or disclose your health information for certain research activities without your authorization (explained above), there are other activities which may require your authorization.
+When your specific treatment is part of a research study and the exceptions to authorization explained above do not apply, we may disclose your health information to researchers only after you have signed a written informed consent to participate in the research study and a written authorization to use and disclose your health information for research purposes.
 You do not have to sign the authorization in order to receive traditional services from DaVita.
 However, if you do not provide written authorization for us to disclose your health information to the researchers, you may become ineligible for the research study itself.

 No Sale of Your Health Information.
 We will not sell your health information to a third party without your prior written authorization.